pw-software-dev/n8n-workflows-vault/workflows/create-task-in-initiative/README.md

 ### Intent

-**Primary Goal**: This workflow captures a screenshot of HTML content and sends it to a printer via an HTTP request.
+**Primary Goal**: This workflow creates a task in Notion based on incoming webhook data.

 **Business Value**: Describe the business value and impact of this workflow